project-error/pe-core/README.md

 There is **no** need to enable: `useResourceIntegration`.
 This should remain false.

 ### Debug Mode
-This strictly controls the prints you recieve within the sevrer console.
+This strictly controls the prints you recieve within the server console.
 The level ranges from 0 to 3.

 You can use it by doing:
 ```lua